-Taking care of your customers should be a priority if you want your business to survive and prosper.
+Taking care of your customers should be a top priority if you want your business to survive and prosper.
 All research conclusively indicates that customer loyalty is one of the main engines of driving a venture forward.
-That’s why we’ve prepared some of the most vital customer loyalty statistics to help you adjust your marketing strategy to make sure your clients are happy and keep coming back.
+That’s why we’ve prepared some of the most vital customer loyalty statistics to help you adjust your marketing strategy and make sure your clients are happy and keep coming back.

 What are the numbers behind a good loyalty program and what does it mean for a business to take more care of their existing clients?
 Read on for all the essential information and use it wisely.

 - Emotionally attached clients will buy the same brand 82% of the time.